Until recently, good data wasn’t available: tax returns weren’t consistently categorised by job type until 2005.

 What effect will adding capital gains have on the ranking?

 First, it will increase everyone’s income.
-Most people with middle-class incomes save and invest some of their money, especially in housing, and this gives them the potential to earn capital gains.10
+Most people with middle-class incomes save and invest some of their money, especially in housing, and this gives them the potential to earn capital gains.9

 (Note that the salary ranking we gave at the start covers people in 18% of jobs, not only the top 1% by income.
 This means it’s unclear what the effect of capital gains on these figures will be, although we can guess that the earnings of the 99th percentile should be roughly doubled to account for them.)

-We took the estimates from the paper by Bajika et al that was used in the main analysis:2
+To make a rough comparison, we took the estimates from the paper by Bajika et al that was used in the main analysis:4

 This shows that the income of those working in real estate, entrepreneurship and government is about 30% higher relative to the others when we include capital gains; while the income of those in law, medicine, operations, art, and sales is 10-20% lower.